Authors A to E

 - Dr. Cindy Dell Clark (visiting associate professor, anthropology), ed.
 Transactions at Play.
 University Press of American, 2009.

 In a Younger Voice: Doing Child-Centered Qualitative Research.
 Oxford University Press, 2010.

-- Dr. Daniel Cook (associate professor, childhood studies).
+- Dr. Daniel Cook (professor, childhood studies).
 Lived Experiences of Public Consumption: Encounters with Value in Marketplaces on Five Continents.
 Palgrave Macmillan, 2008.